Spectral aspects of the Berezin transform: Spectral gap for quantization

 \subsection{Berezin transform vs. Laplace-Beltrami operator}

-Pure POVMs naturally appear in the context of the Berezin-Toeplitz quantization of closed K\"{a}hler manifolds which are quantizable in the following sense: the cohomology class $[\omega]$ is integral, where $\omega$ is the K\"{a}hler symplectic form on $X$.
-Recall that this is equivalent to the existence of a Hermitian holomorphic line bundle $L$ over $X$ whose Chern connection has curvature $-2\pi i\omega$.
+Pure POVMs naturally appear in the context of Berezin-Toeplitz quantization of closed K\"{a}hler manifolds $(X,\om)$, which are \emph{quantizable} in the sense that the cohomology class $[\om]$ of the K\"{a}hler symplectic form $\om\in\Om^2(X,\R)$ is integral.
+Recall that this last condition is equivalent to the existence of a holomorphic Hermitian line bundle $(L,h)$ over $X$ whose Chern connection has curvature $-2\pi i\omega$.

 Let us briefly recall the construction of this quantization (see \cite{BMS,S,LF} for prelimiaries).
-Let $X$ be a $d$-dimensional closed K\"{a}hler manifold with Hermitian holomorphic line bundle $L$ as above.
-Write $L^p$ for the $p$-th tensor power of $L$, where $p\in\N^*$ is large enough \footnote{Our convention is that the set of natural numbers $\N$ contains $0$.
-We write $\N^*$ for strictly positive natural numbers.} , and consider the space $\Hilb_p$ of global holomorphic sections of $L^p$.
+Let $X$ be a quantizable closed K\"{a}hler manifold with $\dim_\C X=d$, and let $(L,h)$ be a holomorphic Hermitian line bundle as above.
+Write $L^p$ for the $p$-th tensor power of $L$, and $h^p$ for the Hermitian metric on $L^p$ induced by $h$, for any $p\in\N^*$ \footnote{Our convention is that the set of natural numbers $\N$ contains $0$.
+We write $\N^*$ for strictly positive natural numbers.}.
+Then the Hilbert space of quantum states in the space $\Hilb_p$ of global holomorphic sections of $L^p$, together with the $L_2$-inner product induced by the Hermitian metric $h^p$ on $L^p$ and the \emph{Liouville measure} $dv_X$ associated to the canonical volume form $\omega^d/d!$.
+We set $n_p=\dim_\C\cH_p$.
 The quantity $\hbar=1/p$ plays the role of the Planck constant, so that the classical limit is given by $p \to +\infty$.
-In this setting, one defines a family of pure $\cL(\Hilb_p)$-valued POVMs $dW_{p} = n_pF_pd\alpha_p$ on $X$, taking the map $F_p: X\to \cS(\Hilb)$ which send a point $x \in X$ to the \emph{coherent state projector} at $x$, and taking $n_p =\dim_{\C} \Hilb_p$.
-From the viewpoint of algebraic geometry, the map $F_p$ comes from the Kodaira embedding theorem.
-The measure $\alpha_p$ is given at any $x\in X$ by

-where the density $R_p : X \to \R$ is called the \emph{Rawnsley function}, and $dv_X$ is the measure associated to the canonical volume form $\omega^d/d!$.
-From the viewpoint of complex geometry, the Rawnsley function is given by the value of the Bergman kernel on the diagonal, and it is a classical fact that $R_p(x)\neq 0$ for all $x\in X$ and $p\in\N^*$ big enough.
+For all $p\in\N^*$ large enough, we define a pure $\cL(\Hilb_p)$-valued POVM on $X$ through its density \eqref{eq-POVM-density} by the formula